tschuehly/htmx-supabase-spring-boot-starter/README.md

 #### Google

-If you configured Google you can just insert a link to login with Google
+If you configured Google you can just insert a link to log in with Google

 ````html
 <a href="https://<projectId>.supabase.co/auth/v1/authorize?provider=google">Sign In with Google</a>